Burj Mandi

-Burj Mandi is a extra abadi of village "BURJ" in Chak Jhumra town in Faisalabad district in Pakistan's Punjab province.
+Burj Mandi is an extra abadi of village "BURJ" in Chak Jhumra town in Faisalabad district in Pakistan's Punjab province.
 The village has a railway station on the Faisalabad Sargodha Railway.

 It is part of the Punjab Assembly constituency PP-51.

 Infrastructure

-Burj village has a basic health unit, girls high school, boys elementary school, post office, UBL branch, telephone service, running water, a historical graveyard and electricity.
+Burj village has a basic health unit, girls high school, boys elementary school, post office, UBL branch, telephone service, running water, a historical graveyard and electricity and sui gass.
 A market can be found on the high street where mostly residents do their shopping.
 People from the vicinity also use the market.
 Mosques are plentiful.
 This part of Faisalabad is irrigated by the Jhang Branch canal.
-It is 30km away from Faisalabad city and 8km from Chak Jhumra and 3km from main Jhumra,Chiniot road.
+It is 30 km away from Faisalabad city and 8 km from Chak Jhumra and 3 km from main Jhumra, Chiniot road.